ownCloud Test Pilots

 We are looking forward to working with you :)

 There are many different setups, and people have different interests.
-If we want ownCloud to run well on NGINX, for instance, someone has to test this configuration.
+If we want ownCloud to run well on a variety of different software configurations, someone has to test them.
 Furthermore, during bug fixing the ownCloud developers often do not have the possibility to reproduce the bug in a given environment, nor are they able confirm if it was fixed.

 As a member of the Test Pilot Team you could act as a contact person for a particular area to help developers fix the bugs you care about.
 Testing ownCloud before it is released is the best way of making sure it does what you need.